 In Psalm 84 the word ‘blessing’ is used a number of times.
-This psalm was sung by God’s people, travelling to the Temple in Jerusalem, to worship the Lord.
 The first ‘blessing’ comes in verse 4– of being in the Temple.
 With God.
 Singing His praises.
-To be with Him, the very best blessing of all!
+The best blessing of all!

-Here’s something odd I’ve discovered about myself.
-In a couple of the churches I’ve pastored, which were going and growing fellowships long before I arrived on the scene, I found myself utterly bored.
+Here’s something strange.
+In some churches I’ve pastored, I found myself utterly bored.
 Couldn’t wait to get out.
 What was missing?
 I now know–the challenge of ‘baca’!

-The last church I served was down to eighteen members (that was before I arrived, thank you!).
-They had searched out real estate brokers about selling the property.
-Had been a church of over three hundred thirty years before, a thriving congregation.
+My last church was down to eighteen members ( before I arrived, thank you!).
+They talked about selling the property.
+Had been a church of over three hundred two decades before, a thriving congregation.
 Now they were ‘baca’ for sure.
+Dry.

-The call came my way to serve the Lord as their pastor.
+The call came to serve the Lord as their pastor.
 My reaction?
-I loved the idea of being in ‘baca’–dryness to see what ‘b’raca’-blessings the Lord had in mind if we but looked to Him, seeking His will.
+I loved the idea of being in ‘baca’–dryness, to see what ‘b’raca’-blessings the Lord had in mind.
 What happened?
 God not only showed us His blessings.
-He showered us with them!
+He showered us!

 Don’t fear the ‘baca’ you may be in.
-Pray.
 Look to the Lord.
-Ask for His ‘b’raca’-blessings and see what He has in store for you.
+Ask for His ‘b’raca’-blessings and see what He has in store.
 Seek Him.
-Don’t ever let go.

 ‘Blessed are those…as they pass through the Valley of Baca, they make it a place of springs…blessed is the man who trusts in you’ (Psalm 84:5-6,12).
-Could never have said it better myself!
+Couldn’t have said it better!